Carbon Emissions in Europe and America Drop Due to COVID-19 Lockdowns

 The fact is, coronavirus is temporary, but the threats of climate change, such as heatwaves, floods, and extreme storms, which also claim human lives, are ongoing.

-According to the New York Times opinion article by Meehan Crist, emissions have also dropped in the United States across the Atlantic Ocean.
+According to an opinion article by Meehan Crist in The New York Times, emissions have also decreased in the United States, as well as across the Atlantic Ocean.
 However, whether this trend continues will depend on consumer behaviour and how the government responds to revive the economy as soon as the pandemic is over.

-How the economic response plays out will impact the climate crises in the following decades and even up to the next millennium.
-The article also predicts a slowing down of clean energy projects like solar, battery, and electric vehicle markets.
+How the economic response unfolds will impact the climate crisis in the coming decades and potentially even into the next millennium.
+The article also predicts a slowdown in clean energy projects, such as solar, battery, and electric vehicle markets.

 The lockdown has already slowed climate research; research flights to the Arctic have halted, and COP 26, a climate change conference in Glasgow this November, has been delayed or would even be cancelled.

-The article says that postponing this important conference can quell climate change efforts, such as the climate adaptation and mitigation strategies of all countries that pledged to reduce emissions.
+The article suggests that postponing this important conference could hinder climate change efforts, including the climate adaptation and mitigation strategies of all countries that have pledged to reduce emissions.

 Although China has reduced its emissions by 25%, its government has indicated that it will “relax environmental supervision of companies to stimulate its economy.”
 This could mean more emissions than ever before.

-Prime Minister Andrej Babis of the Czech Republic has echoed this sentiment, stating that the European Green Deal, a European climate policy to reach zero emissions by 2050, should be set aside for countries to focus on fighting the pandemic.
+Prime Minister Andrej Babiš of the Czech Republic has echoed this sentiment, stating that the European Green Deal, a European climate policy aimed at achieving zero emissions by 2050, should be set aside for countries to focus on fighting the pandemic.

 But this could also go the other way, especially when governments are willing to spend money urgently amid the COVID-19 pandemic.
-Some of these government investments could go to the development and integration of clean energy technologies instead.
+Some of these government investments could be redirected towards the development and integration of clean energy technologies instead.

 Falling oil prices can provide an opportunity for governments to eliminate fossil fuel subsidies and redirect investments to clean energy projects instead.

-The 32-hour workweek touted recently to improve quality of life can be adopted.
-The timing cannot be more perfect, as the massive disruption caused by the coronavirus can make this suggestion a possibility.
-The result can be an effective climate mitigation strategy that could bring down emissions.
+The 32-hour workweek, touted recently as a way to improve quality of life, can be adopted.
+The timing could not be more perfect, as the massive disruption caused by the coronavirus makes this suggestion a possibility.
+The result can be an effective climate mitigation strategy that helps reduce emissions.

-The article mentions that while the climate crisis has demonstrated how unsustainable our economy and society are, the pandemic, on the other hand, is a “gut-wrenching reality check.”
+The article notes that while the climate crisis has highlighted the unsustainable nature of our economy and society, the pandemic, on the other hand, is a “gut-wrenching reality check.”

-Climate change and coronavirus are not separate issues but surprisingly connected.
+Climate change and the coronavirus are not separate issues, but they are surprisingly connected.

-The climate crises tell us that nature is deteriorating because of the pollution we throw at it constantly.
-From our industries that spew heat-trapping and polluting gases 24-7 into the atmosphere to keep up with economic and consumer demands.
+The climate crisis tells us that nature is deteriorating due to the pollution we constantly release into it, from our industries that continuously spew heat-trapping and polluting gases into the atmosphere to meet economic and consumer demands.

 If urgent climate adaptation and mitigation policies and implementation are not taken, more extreme events will occur, which can affect thousands of lives and undermine economic progress.

 COVID-19, on the other hand, shows us that humans are not invincible.
-We don’t have all the answers, and our actions affect one another.
+We don’t have all the answers, and our actions have an impact on one another.
 It is only when we cooperate and unite that we can efficiently surpass the problem.

 Sources: